Trolling

 tuna along rocky shores and reefs.

-forms of trolling have many things in common.
+These forms of trolling have many things in common.
 They all

 involve relatively low trolling speeds, under five knots,